simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.en.md

 ## Conclusion

-In conclusion, if you suspect that your email, desktop, or phone has been compromised, it's important to take action immediately to protect your data and restore your device's security.
+Wrapping up, if you suspect that your email, desktop, or phone has been compromised, it's important to take action immediately to protect your data and restore your device's security.
 Assess the situation, change your passwords, update your software, scan your device for malware, backup important files, and wipe your device from a known clean device.
 By following these steps, you can regain control of your digital security and protect yourself from future compromises.